-The Arias M. Brownback Memorial Scholarship Fund—founded in 2001 by his parents—offers small grants to young farmers that enable them to attend our annual winter conference.
+The Arias M. Brownback Memorial Scholarship Fund—founded in 2001 by his parents—offers small grants to young farmers that enable them to attend our annual sustainable agriculture conference.
 The scholarship fund serves to inspire and support young farmers, and help them fulfill their potential.

-You can donate directly to this memorial fund by selecting it on our donate page.
+You can donate directly to this memorial fund on our donate page.

 Arias Brownback was raised on his family farm in western Perry County, helping with the farrow-to-finish hog operation along with growing hay and grain crops.
 From an early age, Arias expressed an interest in farming.
 He loved to be with his father, working all aspects of the farm.